Mars Wrigley Says It Will Move Most Operations Out Of Its Plant On Chicago's West Side Over Next 2 Years

-Frank C. Mars started his company in Minneapolis, but moved the company to Chicago in 1929.READ MORE: Man Dies After Being Shot While Driving In Bronzeville
+Frank C. Mars started his company in Minneapolis, but moved the company to Chicago in 1929.READ MORE: Uber Driver Shot On Eisenhower Expressway

 M&M’s, and Snickers, Milky Way, and 3 Musketeers bars are among the products made at the plant.